Social Sites as Seed Sites

 The Web refreshes at an incredible rate, with new pages added, old pages removed, and words pouring out from blogs, news sites, and other genres of pages.
 Ecommerce sites showcase new products and eliminate old ones.
 New sites launch and old domains expire.
+Because of this quick rate of change, finding good seed sites on a regular basis may be a wise thing to do

 Search engines attempt to keep their indexes of the Web as fresh as possible, and send out crawling programs to find the new, update changes, and explore disappearances.
 Failure to do so means outdated search engines that deliver people to deleted pages, overwritten content, and stale indexes that miss out on new sites.

 A Yahoo patent application describes how the search engine might choose amongst sites to use as seed sites to discover URLs to other pages on the Web.
+The Patent screenshot at the top of this post shows how seed sites could be chosen from different geographic places to make sure that the search engine’s coverage of the web was well-distributed.

 Host-Based Seed Selection Algorithm for Web Crawlers